Mallick17/ror-infra-aws-terraform/README.md

 ---

 ## Notes
+- It will take some time to build images stop the tasks running in the cluster and make sure the image is built in CodeBuild and the start the tasks again.
+- There will be an error facing that the Logs hasnt been push to cloudwatch logs because there no log groups, Create a log groups in the CloudWatch and make sure it is in the name of the Task Definition provided in the cluster.
+Then wait for the task to be executed and check the container instance Public IP for the site to run.
 - ECS EC2 launch type requires manual instance provisioning via ASG.
 - Make sure `ecsInstanceRole` is correctly attached as an **instance profile**, not just an IAM role.
 - CodeBuild must have permissions to push to ECR.